smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

 In this task you will setup a Kubernetes Ingress to take advantage of path-based routing and TLS termination.

-1. Within the Azure Cloud Shell, run the following command to add the Nginx stable Helm repository:
+1. Within the Azure Command Shell, run the following command to add the Nginx stable Helm repository:

     ```bash
     helm repo add stable https://charts.helm.sh/stable